-Message broker systems like Kafka enable microservices to scale.
+Message brokers like Kafka enable microservices to scale.
 But this same quality makes them hard to troubleshoot.
 How can developers avoid messages and errors getting stuck in oblivion?
-In this post we provide a few solutions: Kafka Owl, Redpanda, and Helios.
+In this post we look at a few solutions: Kafka Owl, Redpanda, and Helios.

-A short reminder of message brokers and why they sometimes break
+A short reminder of why message brokers sometimes break

-Distributed systems like microservices communicate with each other through frameworks like REST, gRPC, or message brokers.
+Distributed systems like microservices communicate with each other through frameworks like REST, gRPC, or message brokers (such as Kafka).
 While each method has its own advantages, message brokers are reliable and enable complex flows since they are based on asynchronous communication.

 Asynchronous communication means that a message sent by a service (the producer) doesn’t have to be immediately consumed.
 Instead, the message can be stored in a message queue and consumed by another service (the consumer) at another time.
 For example, based on availability or need.

 This ensures reliability and redundancy.
 Messages do not get lost or become stateless.
 As a result, systems can scale.